hisune/Echarts-PHP/README.md

 # Echarts-PHP

 Echarts-PHP is a PHP library that works as a wrapper for the **Echarts js** library (https://github.com/ecomfe/echarts).
-Support Echarts version from 2.2.x to 4.x.
+Support [Apache ECharts (incubating)](https://github.com/apache/incubator-echarts) from version 2.2.x to 4.x.

 ## Setup